 - Colorful: The addition of spinach gives these pancakes a vibrant green color, making them visually stunning, especially if you blend the batter.

-- Versatile: These pancakes can be served with a variety of toppings, from savory (smoked salmon or bacon) to sweet (lingonberry jam or maple syrup), making them a versatile option for any palate.
+- Versatile: Can be served with a variety of toppings, from savory (smoked salmon or bacon) to sweet (lingonberry jam or maple syrup).

 How are spinach pancakes traditionally eaten?